Are you looking for a free baby blanket pattern to crochet?

 - how to make a tassel and secure the end tails

 - how to sew in the ends and put finishing touches for your crochet blanket

 How much yarn to buy for your crochet baby blanket

-The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for baby blanket patterns as it looks the same on both sides.
+The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for DIY baby blanket patterns as it looks the same on both sides.
 Moss Stitch sometimes also called “Crochet Granite Stitch”.
 If you want to repeat the exact look of our featured blanket, you’d need to get Vanna’s Choice Lion Brand Yarn: 3 skeins in white and 1 skein each in sage, grey marble, and silver heather.

 This color scheme is perfect for a modern farmhouse nursery or woodlands theme nursery and won’t clash with any neutral decor.
-Of course, feel free to modify this crochet pattern and color scheme to create your own version of a modern baby blanket masterpiece!
+Of course, feel free to modify this pattern and color scheme to create your own version of a modern baby blanket masterpiece!

 - 3 skeins of Vanna’s Choice Lion Brand Yarn, white

 - 1 skein of Vanna’s Choice Lion Brand Yarn, sage